 A histogram shows how often numerical values fall into intervals such as to or to .
-The class width is the size of each interval, and the frequency is how many values land in that interval.
+The class width is the size of each interval, and the frequency is how many values land in it.
+Reading one well is a short, repeatable procedure rather than a single glance.

-Histograms are for numerical data grouped into ranges, often called classes or bins.
+Reach for histogram reading when you have numerical data grouped into ranges, often called classes or bins, and you want the shape of the data rather than individual values.
 The bars touch because the intervals sit next to each other on a number line.

-That is why a histogram is not the same as a bar chart.
-A bar chart compares separate categories such as sports or colors.
-A histogram shows the shape of a distribution.
+That is also why a histogram is not a bar chart.
+A bar chart compares separate categories such as sports or colors; a histogram shows the shape of a distribution.
+If your data is categorical, this method does not apply.

-The frequency of a class is the number of observations in that interval.
-If the class to contains test scores, its frequency is .
+Step 3 — If widths are equal, compare heights directly.
+The tallest bars mark the most common intervals.
+The frequency of a class is the number of observations in that interval; if the class to contains test scores, its frequency is .

-If the class widths are not equal, do not compare bar heights automatically.
-In many courses, the vertical axis is then changed to frequency density, so the bar area represents frequency instead of the height alone.
+Step 4 — If widths are not equal, switch to area.
+Do not compare heights automatically.
+In many courses the vertical axis becomes frequency density, so bar area represents frequency:

 | Score interval | Frequency |